Wreath (WREATH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wreath Historical Price

-According to the latest data gathered on Wreath live price page, the current price of Wreath is 0.00000614USD.
-The circulating supply of Wreath(WREATH) is 1.00B WREATH , giving it a market capitalization of $6.14K.
+According to the latest data gathered on Wreath live price page, the current price of Wreath is 0.00000615USD.
+The circulating supply of Wreath(WREATH) is 1.00B WREATH , giving it a market capitalization of $6.15K.

 - 30 Days0.00%$ --$ 0.001522$ 0.000005